HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/specific-software-file-type-tricks/browser-artifacts.md

 ### **History**

 The tool [BrowsingHistoryView](https://www.nirsoft.net/utils/browsing\_history\_view.html) can be used to read the history.
-But first you need to indicate the browser in advanced options and the location of the extracted history files.
+But first, you need to indicate the browser in advanced options and the location of the extracted history files.

 #### **Metadata**